-In 2016, the Norwegian Gaming Authority set up a national unit tasked with mapping, preventing and counteracting the manipulation of sports results and match fixing in Norway.
-The national match fixing unit shall coordinate the work and serve as an information centre in this field.
+In 2016, the Norwegian Gambling Authority set up a national unit tasked with mapping, preventing and combating the manipulation of sports results and match fixing in Norway.
+The national match fixing unit is tasked with coordinating the work and serving as an information hub.

-If you know about cases of match fixing or manipulation of results, you can notify us.
-You can tip us off anonymously if you want.
+If you are aware of any cases of match fixing or manipulation of results, please notify us.
+You can remain anonymous, if you prefer.

 What is match fixing?

-paying an opponent to fix a competition to achieve the desired result
+paying an opponent to fix an event to achieve the desired result

-manipulating results for one’s own gain.
-The purpose is to make money by placing bets with a betting company
+manipulating results for personal gain in order to make money by placing bets with a betting company

-losing a match on purpose to face an easier opponent in the next match
+losing a match on purpose in order to face an easier opponent in the next match

-The National Action Plan against Match Fixing in Sport is a collaboration between the authorities, sports associations and clubs, and betting companies.
+The National Action Plan against Match Fixing in Sport is a collaboration between Norwegian authorities, sports associations and clubs, and betting companies.
 The Action Plan defines match fixing as follows:

-“Manipulation of a sporting competition where the actors involved (athletes, trainers, managers, referees etc.) seek to manipulate the outcome of the competition or a single aspect of the competition for financial gain for themselves or others.”
+“Manipulation of a sporting event where the actors involved (athletes, trainers, managers, referees etc.) seek to manipulate the outcome of the event or a single aspect of the event for financial gain for themselves or others.”

 What is prohibited?